Basics of Discounted Cash Flow

 R represents the discount rate, which can be a simple percentage, such as the interest rate, or it’s common to use the weighted average cost of capital.
 The discount rate represents the required rate of return for investors to receive the money they’re receiving.
 For a bond, a discount rate would be the interest rate.

 The weighted average cost of capital is the rate a company pays to finance its assets.
-It includes the average cost of a company’s capital after taxes.
+It includes the average cost of a company’s working capital after taxes.
 This can include common and preferred stock, bonds, or long-term debt.

 N represents the period of time.
 A business owner can use as many cash projections as they want for the Discounted Cash Flow analysis – it can be five years, 10 years, or even longer.